-During the Reporting Period, the Chief Executive Officer, Chief Financial Officer and Company Secretary and external Auditor routinely attended the Audit and Risk Committee.
-A profile of the members of the Audit and Risk Committee, setting out their qualification and experience, and a table reporting attendance at Committee meetings is provided in the Directors' Report.
+During the Reporting Period, the Chief Executive Officer, Chief Financial Officer and Company Secretary and external and internal auditors routinely attended the Audit and Risk Committee.
+A profile of the members of the Audit and Risk Committee, setting out their qualification and experience, and a table reporting attendance at Committee meetings is provided in the 2020 Directors' Report.